scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

 ```

 However, when the class `Base` and `Child` are defined in two different
-projects, the check will emit a warning for the calls to `enter` in the class
+projects, the check can emit a warning for the calls to `enter` in the class
 `Child`.
 This restricts subtle initialization within project boundaries,
 and avoids accidental violation of contracts across library versions.

-We impose the following rules to enforce modularity:
+We can impose the following rules to enforce modularity:

 4. A class or trait that may be extended in another project should not
    call _virtual_ methods on `this` in its template/mixin evaluation,